leisureshadow/TransOn/README.md

 ----
 Description:
 ----
-User can read the transcription of other participants speech in real time.
+User can read the transcription of other participants' speech in real time.

 Reference Technique:
 ----

 -Android development

 -Socket programming

 -Protocol design

 -Speech recognition

 Domain Appliance: